Residue sums for superconformal indices: Towards higher rank indices

 This represents the $SU(3)$ version of equation \eqref{eq:ressum-mcd-index-su2-n=4-3}, and can be checked to match with previous results in the literature \cite{Felder_2018,Bonetti:2018fqz}.
 As in the $SU(2)$ case, we can interpret the expression in terms of the HL chiral ring.
 The generators are given by \cite{Beem:2013sza}

 with $A = \{ 0, \pm \}$, $B = \{ \pm 1, \pm 3 \}$, and $i = \{ \pm \}$.
-As in the $SU(2)$ case, each letter inside the trace can be viewed as a diagonal matrix in the HL chiral ring.
-We list the operators with their corresponding indices in Table \ref{tab:HL-chiral-ring-SU(3)} below.
+As in the $SU(2)$ case, each letter inside the trace can be viewed as a diagonal matrix in the HL chiral ring, since commutators among the letters are set to zero by the $F$--term equations (or, in a cohomological language, the commutators are $\mathcal{Q}$--exact).
+We list the operators and their indices in Table \ref{tab:HL-chiral-ring-SU(3)} below.

-The denominator of the HL index in equation \eqref{eq:HLsu3} can be clearly seen to correspond to arbitrary powers of the bosonic generators $\mu_{\pm}$ and $ \nu_{\pm3}$.
+The denominator of the HL index in equation \eqref{eq:HLsu3} reflects arbitrary powers of the bosonic generators $\mu_{\pm}$ and $ \nu_{\pm3}$, which can therefore be seen to act freely within the chiral ring.
 Instead, the numerator can be understood in terms of the remaining single--trace generators in Table \ref{tab:HL-chiral-ring-SU(3)} and the independent multi--trace operators listed in Table \ref{tab:mt-HL-chiral-ring-SU(3)} below.
+The fact that these operators appear in the numerator implies that they do not act freely in the HL chiral ring.
+In particular, whenever two such operators are multiplied, they can be reduced through chiral ring relations to an operator in the original set up to multiplication by the free generators (see below).
+They can be viewed as the analogues of the operators $\mu_0$ and $\omega_{\pm}$ in the $SU(2)$ HL chiral ring (see Section \ref{ssec:op-spec}).
+Note that various cancellations occur in the index, for example between the contributions of $\nu_{\pm}$ and $\omega_{\pm}$.

 We have derived the above set of generators by studying the $SU(3)$ ``trace relations'', which are really relations between symmetric polynomials in the eigenvalues due to the simultaneous diagonalizability of the letters.
 As it turns out, trace relations become relevant for composite operators with index $-t^{\frac{5}{2}} v^{\pm}$ onwards.
 We collect the trace relations in Appendix \ref{app:Tracerelations}.
 Let us just give two examples here.
 The first bosonic, composite generator which, by a trace relation, is not independent from the operators listed above, is given by $\mu_{0} \nu_{\pm}$.
 Its precise relation to the independent generators is given by